 Mobile is here

 The post-PC era has arrived!
 Tons of organizations are investing heavily in mobile tools, which are used both internally and externally.
-Internally, this means employees can now consult on mobile information traditionally reserved to HR departments, which could shift the focus of payroll training.
+Internally, this means employees can now consult on mobile information traditionally reserved for HR departments, which could shift the focus of payroll training.
 Externally, this means that sales and marketing professionals must understand better how these devices operate, and how to optimize sites and content for mobile consumption.
-Employers will be most certainly looking for candidates with a keen understanding of mobile devices, such as iPhone, iPad and Android, and there are many simple projects you could do to gain valuable experience with these platforms in your free time, such as putting together your own app using an app-making solution.
+Employers will be most certainly looking for candidates with a keen understanding of mobile devices, such as iPhone, iPad, and Android, and there are many simple projects you could do to gain valuable experience with these platforms in your free time, such as putting together your app using an app-making solution.

 Location-aware customer targeting

-The intersection of location awareness, social media and mobility is finally delivering the ability to target local customers who happen to be shopping nearby.
-Since more information about a customer is known, even sometimes including his or her occupation, such as dentist or early childhood assistant, businesses can pinpoint the precise needs of an individual.
+The intersection of location awareness, social media and mobility are finally delivering the ability to target local customers who happen to be shopping nearby.
+Since more information about a customer is known, even sometimes including his or her occupation, such as a dentist or an early childhood assistant, businesses can pinpoint the precise needs of an individual.
 Incentives and discounts that a customer can redeem through an app can also be an incredibly efficient way to grow business.